rameshgchavan/stb-crm-frontend/README.md

 This folder contains transactions, customers and users related functions

 ### ./src/`crudAPIs`
-- This folder contains transactions, customers and users related axios HTTP requests (APIs)
+- This folder contains transactions, customers and users related APIs
-- These APIs are usefull for Create, Read, Update and Delete the requested data in/from database (MongoDb)
+- By using axios these APIs sends HTTP requests to backend server to Create, Read Update and Delete the data.
+- And return corresponding response received from backend server.

 ### Step to create project on local machine
 1. create: stb-crm-project folder into your drive